aahincapie/aahincapie.github.io/pages/about.md

 ## 1- Profile
-I am Adolfo, a Forestry Engineer and Anthropologist from Colombia with a Master oin Analysis and Modeling of Environmental Systems from Brazil.
+I am Adolfo, a Forestry Engineer and Anthropologist from Colombia with a Master in Analysis and Modeling of Environmental Systems from Brazil.
 I am passionate about quantitative forestry and social sciences, and I love working on GIS problems and spatial modeling.

-I am a problem-solving pro with a proven track record of tackling complex scenarios and finding nature-based solutions to secure financial resources to fight against the climate change crisis.
-My superpowers are technical carbon issues, REDD+ projects, agroforestry, and agriculture land management (ALM).
-I have more than five years of experience in afforestation and reforestation (AR), especially associated with the voluntary carbon market under VCS, CCBs, and GS.
+I am a problem-solving pro with a proven track record in tackling complex scenarios and finding nature-based solutions to secure financial resources to fight against the climate change crisis.
+My superpowers are GIS and technical carbon issues related to REDD+ projects and agroforestry.
 My technical expertise in GIS modeling and social and impact assessment has enabled me to coordinate the development of several AFOLU projects in Latin America and Africa.
-When I'm not crunching data, leading projects, I like to improve my English and Portuguese skills.
-I also speak Spanish, and I'm proficient in both languages.
+When I'm not crunching data or managing projects, I like to improve my English and Portuguese skills.
+I also speak Spanish (mother tongue).
+I have more than five years of experience associated with the voluntary carbon market, especially under VCS, CCBs, and GS.

-I am currently the Regional Lead for Nature-Based Solutions and Climate Projects in Latin America at South Pole.
-I am excited to use my skills and experience to help South Pole or Projects achieve its mission of making a positive impact on the planet.
+I am currently a Regional Lead for Nature-Based Solutions and Climate Projects in Latin America at South Pole.
+I enjoy using my skills and experience to help South Pole and Projects to achieve their mission of making a positive impact on the planet.
 {: .notice--success}